BlockHorizons/BlockSniper/APIDocumentation.md

 class MyShape extends BaseShape {

+	/**
+     * ID is a unique ID for this shape.
+Unless it is intended to replace an existing shape,
+     * you should check for existing shapes to find which IDs are free to use.
+     */
 	const ID = 5;

-    /*
+    /**
-     * This function should return an array containing the blocks collected in the shape.
+     * getBlocksInside should return a generator containing the blocks collected in the shape.
+     * If $vectorOnly is true, the generator should yield only Vector3s.
      */
-    public function getBlocksInside(bool $partially = false, int $blocksPerTick = 100): array {
+    public function getBlocksInside(bool $vectorOnly = false): \Generator {
         return [];
     }

+    /**
+     * getName should return the name of the shape as seen in the brush UI.
+     */
     public function getName(): string {
         return "";
     }